alan-turing-institute/QUIPP-pipeline/synth-methods/sgf/README.md

 - `epsilon0` (_number_): Differential privacy parameter
 - `tinc` (_integer_):  Steps size to create for trade-off curve (between 1 and k - 1).

-For more detail in the parameters refer to the README.pdf file found in the SGF package.
+For more detail in the parameters please refer to the README.pdf file found in the SGF package.

 ### Example
 [sgf-example-1.json](../../run-inputs/sgf-example-1.json)